Konstantinos Papadopoulos (BA, MSc, PhD)

 Costas was born and grew up in Piraeus.
 He studied history and archaeology at the University of Crete, and graduated in 2007 with a First Class result.
 During his studies he got prizes from the State’s Scholarships Foundation and the Merchant Seamen’s Fund for his performance.
 He continued his studies at the University of Southampton receiving a Master of Science in Archaeological Computing (Virtual Pasts) and especially in computer based analysis of digital reconstructions as valuable tools to provide a better understanding of architecture and the built environment in the past.
 He graduated with a Distinction.
-At the moment, he has submitted his PhD thesis in Archaeology at the University of Southampton employing formal and informal analytical tools and computer graphics to critically evaluate the ways that modern methodological tools and especially three-dimensional visualisations can enhance archaeological interpretations.
+He was recently awarded his PhD in Archaeology at the University of Southampton.
+In his thesis, he employed formal and informal analytical tools and computer graphics to critically evaluate the ways that modern methodological tools and especially three-dimensional visualisations can enhance archaeological interpretations.
 His research interests are mainly focused on the theory of visualisation, perception and interpretation in prehistoric archaeology, as well as the processes of digital recording in archaeological fieldwork.
 He is keen on the relationship between people and the built environment, while he is particularly interested in the simulation of light in ancient environments as the interaction of architecture and light is usually neglected in archaeological reasoning.